xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_attribute_values.md

 ![attributes-tab.png]({{site.baseurl}}/attachments/ref_bTfJ9bTS/attributes-tab.png)

 {% note info %}
 Hidden field attibutes unlike global attributes of any other type can be created in the **Classes & Attributes** section only.
 See {% link "Managing global attributes" ref_HzMkgc0q %} for more info.
 {% endnote %}

+A store admin can use the {% link "Bulk Editing" ref_1kSYmXQn %} tool to configure hidden attributes for multiple products at once.

 ## Multi-value attributes (product options)